phillipnunes/100-days-of-code/log.md

 ### Day 53: January 09 2019

 **Today's Progress**: Today I learned some tricks about Tinker, also returned data from database and learned why CSRF protection is so important...btw, I am using Laracasts to learn.

+### Day 54: January 10 2019

+**Today's Progress**: I learned about HTTP verbs and the importance of route conventions.
+Of course, Laravel has easy ways to solve these problems.